PhreeMason/instabookology-blog/_posts/tomorrow-and-tomorrow-and-tomorrow-by-gabrielle-zevin-book-review.md

 ---

 title: "Book Review: \"Tomorrow, and Tomorrow, and Tomorrow\" by Gabrielle Zevin"
 excerpt: "Ever wondered what it's like to live a life intertwined with the pixels and narratives of video games?
-This is a portal into the lives of two individuals whose existence is as vivid and complex as the games they create"
+This is a portal into the lives of two individuals whose existence is as vivid and complex as the games they create."
 date: "2023-12-22"
 category: "book-review"
 genres: ['contemporary-fiction']